nschloe/pygmsh/doc/index.rst

 ..
-PyGmsh documentation master file, created by sphinx-quickstart on Tue Oct 27 19:56:53 2015.
+MeshIO documentation master file, created by sphinx-quickstart on Tue Oct 27 19:56:53 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyGmsh's documentation!
+Welcome to MeshIO's documentation!
 ==================================

 Contents: